digimori/PersonalLibraryApp/README.md

 ### Design Choices (Fonts, Colours and images, cards and hamburger menus):
 ---
 #### Font and Colours:
 - For the fonts, I chose and mix of "Libre Baskerville" and "Special Elite".
-The choices for these were ease of use for reading and because they represent the styles put on antique books and type-writers.
+The choices for these were ease of use for reading as I originally wanted to use something more cursive because they represent the styles put on antique books and type-writers.
 This was to match up with the overall theme of a library and to match the login/registration cover image of antique style library books.
+I eventually opted to disregard the cursive fonts as they are very difficult for those with dyxlexia to read and I wanted to maintain accessibility.

 - For the colours, I wanted to keep it muted, partly due to personal preferences and because it is easier to read.
 I wanted to limit eye strain and so avoided using pure whites and blacks and opted for greys, neutral beiges and browns instead.
 I also chose to use a cold colour for the "Unread books" cards over warm, as I realised, with browns and reds together, this is not going to be user friendly to people with colour-blindness, so opted for blue to distinguish from the red.